• Skip to main content

 Photography Tips

-If you have seen super vibrant pics of Grand Prismatic Spring and want to get the same photo make sure you plan enough time for conditions.
+If you have seen super vibrant photos of Grand Prismatic Spring and want to capture the same shot, be sure to plan enough time for the conditions.

-The photos you are seeing were taken in the absolutely perfect sunny, no steam, weather that does happen but not all the time.
+The photos you are seeing were taken on a perfect, sunny day with no steam, which doesn't happen all the time.

-Please note drones are not allowed within Yellowstone National Park.
+Please note that drones are not allowed within Yellowstone National Park.

 Where is Grand Prismatic Spring?